Canadian Council of Directors of Apprenticeship: Awards

 The Red Seal Award of Excellence is awarded every 2 years on odd numbered years to someone in who is "providing outstanding achievement in the development and promotion of apprenticeship training in Canada.

+The CCDA Award for Excellence in Apprenticeship Education "award honours apprenticeship educators and training instructors who deliver innovative and top quality instructional programming to apprentices in Red Seal Trades." and is awarded every 2 years on odd years.